gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ### Start page
 Before starting the service, users should be presented with a page describing all the information they will need from the start, such as:
-- What the service does
+- what the service does.
-- Who it is for
+- who it is for.
-- What is needed to use the service
+- what is needed to use the service.
-- Other ways to apply
+- other ways to apply.
-- How they can get help
+- how they can get help.

 ![Illustration of a start page](../../img/illustration_start_page.png){style="aspect-ratio: auto;"}

-Keep in mind that research has shown that users avoid reading long text, so keep your information minimal, and to the point and avoid using legal jargon.
+Keep in mind that research has shown that users avoid reading long text, so keep your information minimal, to the point and avoid using legal jargon.

 This page usually resides on the GOV.CY portal.